 This guide will walk through the steps needed to configure ADFS for SSO with Litmos.
 Following the steps outlined in this article, you will be able to configure Litmos as SP for ADFS using the Relying Party Trust Wizard.
 The total time estimated for this configuration is about 25-50 minutes.

-Section 1 - Get your Litmos SSO Endpoint (we will come back to this when building SP Metadata in the next section):
+Note: We will come back to this when building SP Metadata in the next section

 1) Sign in to your Litmos account with an Account Owner profile.

 2) Click the wrench icon to access "Account" settings.
 If you do not see this icon, you are not signed in as an Account Owner.

 3) Click "Integrations" and scroll down to "SAML 2.0".